UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 commit b22d6421363c7b82e2b88b0b5f1f25edca703303
 commit b22d
 ```
-Notes: The commit ID or SHA-1 identifies the commit. the commit ID will be necessary to can identify the change we want to modify.
+Notes: The commit ID or SHA-1 identifies the commit.
+The commit ID will be necessary to identify the change that we want to modify.

 ---